Moving to Jersey for the first time

 Your charity must be registered with the Charity Commissioner to be able to claim tax reliefs.

-Once you charity has been Registered by the Jersey Charity Commissioner you should email Revenue Jersey with it's name, address and Registered Charity Number to obtain a Tax Identification Number (TIN).
+Once you charity has been Registered by the Jersey Charity Commissioner you should email Revenue Jersey with the name, address and Registered Charity Number to obtain a Tax Identification Number (TIN).

 Registering a charity with Revenue Jersey